iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 **B. Divisive (Top-Down Approach)**
 - **DIANA:** Divise Analysis
 - Starts with considering all the data points in a single cluster
-- Iteratively/Recursively splits the clusters until each cluster contains a single data point.
+- Iteratively/Recursively splits the clusters based on dissimilarity until each cluster contains a single data point.

 ### How do we Calculate the similarity between the clusters?
 - **MIN:** Distance between the closest data points of two clusters.